-SMALL HANGING BLADE: A
+SMALL HANGING BLADE: A sign attached to the underside of a

 sign attached to the underside of a canopy or marquee.
 Also known as an "Under Canopy" or "Under Marquee" sign.

 STATIONARY SIGN: A sign with a power-cord for attachment to a source of electrical power that is not readily moveable or portable.